LambdaEd1th/badpiggies-cryptor-cli/README.md

 ### 4\.
 Generating a Template

-Create a default example XML file in the current directory.
+Create a default sample XML file in the current directory.

 ```bash
 badpiggies-cryptor-cli generate